snowberryfield/printemps/contents/starter_guide.md

 x(0).fix_by(1);
 ```

-There are some other method related to the fixing.
+There are some other methods related to fixing.
 The method `unfix()` cancels the fixing, and the method `set_value_if_not_fixed(value)` tries to override the value of the decision variable if it is not fixed.
 If the decision variable is fixed, initialization by the operator `=` discussed above will throw an error.
 Users can check whether the decision variable is fixed or not by the method `is_fixed()`, which returns true if and only if the decision variable is fixed.